Tucker Carlson

 "Tucker Carlson Tonight"

 In 2013, Carlson became the co-host of the show "Fox & Friends Weekend."
 Three years later, he began hosting "Tucker Carlson Tonight."
-By that time, the journalist was one of the most famous TV speakers criticizing the government.
-For example, he actively opposed the re-election of Barack Obama as president.
+By then, he'd become one of TV's most prominent government critics.
+He actively opposed Barack Obama's re-election campaign.

 The show 'Tucker Carlson Tonight'